CGSbioinfo/RNASeq_old/README.md

 Requirments: trim galore, FASTQC, STAR, HTSEQ, RNASeqQC, Picard tools Pipeline for the analysis of RNASeq data.
 It is divided in several python scripts.
 Each script perform one step:

 1) Prepare the folder for the rest of the analysis

-2) Trim reads and perform fastqc on the data *require fastqc_plot_data.py (should be in "additionalScripts" folder)
+2) Trim reads and perform fastqc on the data *require fastqc_plot_data.py (should be in "Scripts/AdditionalScripts" folder)

 3) Map the reads

 4) count the read

 The "small" version is for small rna seq library.